virtual-labs/exp-concrete-class-model-au/experiment/aim.md

 ### Aim

-To implement basic class structure and object creation for a single concrete class in C++/Java from the class diagram.
+This experiment helps the students to implement basic class structure and object creation of the given scenario for a single concrete class diagram in Java from the class diagram.